FranciscoPaulino08/FranciscoPaulino08/README.md

 **`Computer Science Student/ Game Design Enjoyer/ Artist`**

-I'm currently a Computer Scinece Student, with a love for games and art.
+I'm currently a Computer Science Student, with a love for games and art.

 </p>